4am-robotics/robmuxinator/README.md

 Install the robmuxinator with one simple command
 ```
-pip install .
+sudo pip install .
 ```

 After that, you have to ensure that the root user has SSH access to every user which is used by `robmuxinator`.
-Simply copy your SSH credentials to the user by `sudo ssh-copy-id username@hostname`
+Simply copy your SSH credentials to the user by `ssh-copy-id username@hostname`

 ### Nix